garrandall/popular-music-data/tracks/if-loving-you-is-wrong-i-don-t-want-to-be-right-millie-jackson.md

 If loving you is so wrong, baby
 I don't want to be right

-Am I wrong to fall, ooh, ooh, ooh, ooh, so deeply in love with you Knowing you have a wife and two little children depending on you too Am I wrong to hunger for the gentleness of your touch Knowing you have someone else at home who needs you just as much
+Am I wrong to fall, oh oohohohh,oh deeply in love with you Knowing you have a wife and two little children depending on you too Am I wrong to hunger for the gentleness of your touch Knowing you have someone else at home who needs you just as much